ACharbonneau/upset/README.md

 # UpSet of Tissues in the Common Fund Data Ecosystem

-## About

-This site is based on UpSet, an interactive, web based visualization technique designed to analyze set-based data.
-UpSet visualizes both, set intersections and their properties, and the items (elements) in the dataset.
-Please see the project website at [http://vcg.github.io/upset/about](http://vcg.github.io/upset/about) for details about the technique, publications and videos.

 ## CFDE Program data

 I am hosting this instance of UpSet at [https://acharbonneau.github.io/upset/](https://acharbonneau.github.io/upset/).
 The raw data used for the plot can be viewed (or edited) [here](https://github.com/ACharbonneau/upset/blob/master/data/Programs.csv).
 Direct links to the pages I used to compile this dataset are provided as in-line links in the next section.